Central Stadium (Yekaterinburg): History

 Central Stadium was built in 1957.
-Earlier on this territory of the city also was a sports facilities: from 1900 - the Velodrome sponsored by merchant Kamaletdin Agafurov, from 1928 - Regional Stadium, and from 1936 - the stadium "Metallurg of the East".
-Following the demolition and reconstruction of the stadium in the 1950s due to Fire safety regulations, the new stadium called "Central" was opened in 1957.
+Earlier on this territory of the city also were sports facilities: from 1900 - the Velodrome sponsored by merchant Kamaletdin Agafurov, from 1928 - Regional Stadium, and from 1936 - the stadium "Metallurg of the East".
+Following the demolition and reconstruction of the stadium in the 1950s due to fire safety regulations, the new stadium called "Central" was opened in 1957.
 The stadium was listed in the Top Ten list of sports facilities in the Soviet Union.
 The Stadium has hosted thousands of sports and entertainment events.
-In the first years after its opening, the stadium has become one of the world's most important arenas of speed skating.
+In the first years after its opening, the stadium became one of the world's most important arenas of speed skating.
 In 1959, it held the World Allround Speed Skating Championships for Women, as well as the 1958, 1962, 1964, and 1966 championships of the USSR (with multiple world records made), and in the 1964-73 period many matches between the strongest national speed skating teams of the world (Soviet Union, Norway, Sweden and Finland).
 Approximately during the time when SKA-Sverdlovsk was one of the best club teams in the world.
 The stadium hosted the 1962, 1966, 1974 and 1978 Spartakiad of the Peoples of the USSR (contemporaneously these competitions were USSR championships) and other Russian and international competitions.

 In 2004, the Stadium became a public company - JSC "Central Stadium" (in 2010 the shareholders - Sverdlovsk Oblast Ministry of assets - 25% plus 1 share, Administration of City Ekaterinburg - 25% plus 1 share, and of JSC "Sinara Group" - 50% minus 2 shares).

 In May 2012, Central Stadium hosted the final match of the Russian Cup.
 The football match between Dynamo Moscow and FC Rubin Kazan was attended by 26,700 spectators.
 In May 2013, Central Stadium participated in the international action “Night of Museums”.